aaronksaunders/tanstack-start-auth-1/README.md

 This project is a basic authentication example using TanStack, Prisma, and TailwindCSS.

-## Video
+## Videos
-See walk thpught of application - https://youtu.be/kpjU2nMbZdw
+- See walkthrough of application here in this video - https://youtu.be/kpjU2nMbZdw
+- First video setting up basic Tanstack Start Application - https://youtu.be/oOqjZWpb-EI

 ## Project Structure